seleneledain/DesignProject2021/README.md

 This repository contains the scripts used for the Design Project 2021 "Machine Learning pour l’énergétique des bâtiments sur outil SIG" in collaboration between EPFL and Idiap.

-Please refer to the Report in the documentation for reference.
+Please refer to the Report for reference.

 ---